christophevg/human-parser-generator/README.md

 A few demos show the capabilities and results of the generated parsers.

+> I'm running on macOS with [Mono](http://mono-project.com).
+Mono provides an implementation of `msbuild` in the form of `xbuild`.
+I've recently moved from `Makefiles` to project build files.
+This is still to be tested on Windows with the original `msbuild`, so for now YMMV in any environment other than macOS ;-)

 ### Pascal

 In the [`example/pascal`](example/pascal) folder I've started by writing a manual implementation for the embryonal Pascal example, [`pascal.cs`](example/pascal/pascal.cs), taking into account how I think this could be generated.
 The output of the example program, parses the example Pascal file and outputs an AST-like structure.